joseRamirez98/SortingAlgorithms/README.md

 Tested with Python 3.4.1 on Mac OS X 10.14

-Doesn't require any external packages, so it should be platform-agnostic.
+Requires external packages, so download.

 ##  Unit Test